greatest-ape/aquatic/README.md

 #### io_uring

-An experimental io_uring backend can be enabled by passing the `io-uring` feature when compilinig.
-Currently, Linux 6.0 or later is required.
-The application will attempt to fall back to the [mio] backend if your kernel is not supported.
+An experimental io_uring backend is available.
+It currently requires Linux 6.0 or later and will attempt to fall back to the [mio] backend if run with older kernels.
+To enable it, pass the `io-uring` feature when compiling:

 ```sh
 cargo build --release -p aquatic_udp --features "io-uring"